seanpue/webpage/output/cv/index.rst

 ..
 Exact dates follow in comments.

 **2015**
+“Using Bioinformatic Algorithms to Analyze Modernist Urdu Poetry.”
+Chicago Colloquium on Digital Humanities & Computer Science, University of Chicago.

+..
+14 November 2015

+**2015**
 “The Village, The City, and the Tavern: Poetic Soundscapes of Majeed Amjad.”
 Annual Conference on South Asia, University of Wisconsin, Madison.